Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

 #### 8) If a variables/classes/functions are not takin by Replace feature (optionnal)
 - Can generate an error = no**
 - Required:
-    - Edit `intensio/include/python/include_python_words.txt` and add your variables/classes/functions name
+    - Edit `[words inclusion](../../intensio/include/python/include_python_words.txt) and add your variables/classes/functions name
     ```